-Terminal Definition -n Specifies the name of the storage array on which you want to run the script commands.
-This name is optional when you use a host-name-or-IP-address .
-If you are using the in-band method for managing the storage array, you must use the -n terminal if more than one storage array is connected to the host at the specified address.
-The storage array name is required when the host-name-or-IP-address is not used.
-The name of the storage array that is configured for use in the Enterprise Management Window (that is, the name is listed in the configuration file) must not be a duplicate name of any other configured storage array. -0 Specifies a file name for all output text that is a result of running the script commands.
-Use the -o terminal with these terminals: -c -f If you do not specify an output file, the output text goes to standard output (stdout).
-All output from commands that are not script commands is sent to stdout, regardless of whether this terminal is set. -p Specifies the password for the storage array on which you want to run commands.
-A password is not necessary under these conditions: A password has not been set on the storage array.
-The password is specified in a script file that you are running.
-You specify the password by using the -c terminal and this command: set session password=password

-Terminal Definition -d Specifies the frequency that you want to receive event notifications and the type of information returned in the event notifications.
+Terminal Definition -0 Specifies a file name for all output text that is a result of running the script commands.
+Use the -o terminal with these terminals: ■ -c ■ -f If you do not specify an output file, the output text goes to standard output (stdout).
+All output from commands that are not script commands is sent to stdout, regardless of whether this terminal is set. -p Defines the password for the storage array on which you want to run commands.
+A password is not necessary if a password has not been set on the storage array.
+If you set a monitor password for the storage array, the use of the -p parameter is mandatory.
+Users cannot run any of the non -destructive commands such as the show commands. -đ Specifies the frequency that you want to receive event notifications and the type of information returned in the event notifications.
 An email alert notification containing at least the basic event information is always generated for every critical event.
 These values are valid for the -q terminal: everyEvent - Information is returned with every email alert notification. ■ 2 - Information is returned no more than once every two hours. ■ 4 - Information is returned no more than once every four hours. ■ 8 - Information is returned no more than once every eight hours. ■ 12 - Information is returned no more than once every 12 hours. ■ 24 - Information is returned no more than once every 24 hours.
-Using the -I terminal you can specify the type of information in the email alert notifications. ■ If you set the -I terminal to eventOnly, the only valid value for the -q terminal is everyEvent. ■ If you set the -I terminal to either the profile value or the supportBundle value, this information is included with the emails with the frequency specified by the -q terminal. -quick Reduces the amount of time that is required to run a single-line operation.
-An example of a single-line operation is the recreate snapshot volume command.
-This terminal reduces time by not running backgroun processes for the duration of the command.
-Do not use this terminal for operations that involve more than one single-line operation.
-Extensive use of this command can overrun the controller with more commands than the controller can process, which causes operational failure.
-Also, status updates and configuration updates that are collected usually from background processes will not be available to the CLI.
-This terminal causes operations that depend on background information to fail.
+Using the -I terminal you can specify the type of information in the email alert notifications. ■ If you set the -I terminal to eventOnly, the only valid value for the -q terminal is everyEvent. ■ If you set the -I terminal to either the profile value or the supportBundle value, this information is included with the emails with the frequency specified by the -q terminal.